Physical Therapy for Total Hip Replacement

 How is it Diagnosed?

-Your doctor will diagnose the need for a total hip replacement based on a variety of factors, including your symptoms, medical history, and the results of imaging tests like X-rays or MRIs.
-If non-surgical treatments—such as medication or physical therapy—fail to relieve pain or restore function, your doctor may recommend hip replacement surgery.
+Your doctor will determine the need for physical therapy for total hip replacement based on various factors, including your symptoms, medical history, and imaging results such as X-rays or MRIs.
+If non-surgical treatments, such as medication or physical therapy after orthopedic surgery, fail to relieve pain or restore function, hip replacement surgery may be recommended.

 How Can a Physical Therapist Help?